isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution475.md

 ---
-title: AUTOCOUNT ACCOUNTING VERSION Version 2.0 - Basic 1 User
+title: Characterized by its easy-to-use, fast operated speed, complete business logic coverage, and accurate information provided; AutoCount system stands out as one of the best accounting software for today business requirements.
+With minimal of accounting knowledge, user can start using AutoCount system.With its advanced technology such as Microsoft .Net Framework, SQL Server 2012,AutoCount system able to operate in ultra-fast speed and provides strong and stable database for every type of business.
 permalink: /productivity-solutions-grant/solutionrepo/solution475
 ---

 ### Description

-Characterized by its easy-to-use, fast operated speed, complete business logic coverage, and accurate information provided; AutoCount system stands out as one of the best accounting software for today business requirements.
-With minimal of accounting knowledge, user can start using AutoCount system.With its advanced technology such as Microsoft .Net Framework, SQL Server 2012,AutoCount system able to operate in ultra-fast speed and provides strong and stable database for every type of business.
+201020197E

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Ingenious_Business_Annex_3_CR_wef_8_July_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria